DSI-FDI/final-project/iteration_2_and_3_dsi.md

 - (new vision) Problem 1: a list of topics ordered by percentage of affinity with the girl will be shown on the screen.
 When Josh starts talking one of the topic from the list, the application will hide the topics.
 When Josh does not know what to say on some topic, the application will say Josh what to say on this topic.
 After some minutes, it will generate new topics.

-- (new vision) Problem 3: The application will search all the avaliable information of the girl and will create a summary with the most relevant data.
+- (new vision) Problem 3: The application will search all the available information of the girl and will create a summary with the most relevant data.
 Josh will see (if he asks our application) a summary of the girl interests, hobbies, family members, common friends, basic information, etc. Then the  application will suggest 3 places to do the date (ranked based on the girl information).
 And finally, Josh can book the restaurant directly from the application.

-- (new vision) Problem 4: instead of the raw wikipedia information, the application will show a summery of the most relevant information from different sources (books, newspapers, blogs, wikipedia, etc).
+- (new vision) Problem 4: instead of the raw wikipedia information, the application will show a summary of the most relevant information from different sources (books, newspapers, blogs, wikipedia, etc).
 Moreover, the application will display 2 sentences to follow up the conversation in this topic.

 ###Form factor

 Our hardware (the lenses) is combined with software (augmented reality application) to offer a great user experience.
-The lenses are very comfortable and they are smothly integrated in the eyes, so this an advantage.
+The lenses are very comfortable and they are smoothly integrated in the eyes, so this an advantage.

 Our product is integrated in the user eyes, so we have the possibility to create a 180 degrees interface.
 However, we only want to concentrate our design in very defined and **strategic areas** that will let the user to **interact naturally** while receiving a valuable information to have a successful date.

-Thanks to augmented reality we have plenty of posiblities to display all elements in the screen.
-But as we say in the prior paragraph, we are creating a layer on top of the real world that should be perform naturally.
-So at any time when a new data or notification is available the application will recognize the enviroment and decide how to adjust correctly the notification (color, size, etc).
+Thanks to augmented reality we have plenty of possibilities to display all elements in the screen.
+But as we say in the prior paragraph, we are creating a layer on top of the real world that should be performed naturally.
+So at any time when a new data or notification is available the application will recognize the environment and decide how to adjust correctly the notification (color, size, etc).

 **Night** is the time of the day where the vast majority of our users will use the application.
 For example, Josh, our primary persona normally hangs out on bars during night.

 However, we must take into account that people also dates during the **afternoon** before going to dinner.
-With this two concepts in mind, we think the best idea is to prioritaze the design decitions only for the night enviroment while validating the design on daylight too.
+With this two concepts in mind, we think the best idea is to prioritize the design decisions only for the night environment while validating the design on daylight too.

-It's only neccesary to wear the lenses while dating.
-So, we need another way to interact with our product and review their previous dates on a daily basics.
+It's only necessary to wear the lenses while dating.
+So, we need another way to interact with our product and review their previous dates on a daily basis.
 So in this iteration we have thought that a mobile app is really important to complement the lenses.

 This mobile app will be used normally during the day (for example, when they are at the university, taking food, etc).
 And the user will see a history of previous dates (where did they go, what topics did they speak and how was the date).
 Also this app will have the contact information of the girl and a list of contact methods (emails, mobile phones, etc).